-The lessons of the telecommunications industry in the 2000s are crucial for any sector in a state of contraction and decline; the commercial opportunities of consolidation through mergers and acquisitions are great, but the fate of businesses with poorly planned rebranding strategy for mergers and acquisitions has the potential to see long-established brand equity wiped out overnight.
+The telecommunications industry in the 2000s serves up key learnings for any sector in a state of contraction and decline.
+The commercial opportunities of consolidation through mergers and acquisitions are great, but any business with a poorly planned merger rebranding strategy has the potential to see long-established brand equity wiped out overnight.

-What these acquisition and brand merger examples make clear is that to be successful and survive in the world of mergers and acquisitions, all parties need to be dedicated to rebranding a company by developing strong brand identities.
+These acquisition and brand merger examples make it clear that to be successful and survive in the M&A industry, all parties need to be dedicated to strategic and long-term rebranding efforts.

-At Templafy we know this process starts with internal implementation.
-Just one look at L’Oréal’s internal brand culture, and you understand the importance of having a team that works together towards a united goal and are empowered through the support of their employer.
+At Templafy, we know this process starts with internal implementation.
+Just one look at L’Oréal’s internal brand culture, and you understand the importance of having a team that works together towards a united goal and is empowered through the support of their employer.